Andrey Vasnetsov: Biography

 From 1975, he taught at the Moscow Polygraphic Institute, where in 1980 he became the head of the Department of Drawing, Painting, and Composition.
 He was made a professor of this institute in 1986.

 He was a member of the Union of Artists starting in 1956.
-From 1983, he served as the Secretary of the Board, and from 1988 to 1992, he was the Chairman of the Board of the Union of Artists of the USSR.
+From 1983, he served as the Secretary of the Board, and from 1988 to 1992, he was its Chairman.
+In 1989, during this same period, he was also elected a deputy to the 1st Congress of People's Deputies of the USSR.

-He was a Full Member of the USSR Academy of Arts (1988) and, from 1998, a member of the Presidium of the Russian Academy of Arts.
-He was also the honorary chairman of the Vasnetsov Foundation.
+His election as a full member of the Russian Academy of Arts in 1991 was followed, from 1997, by a seat on its Presidium.
+He was also the honorary chairman of the Vasnetsov Foundation, established by the family in 1992 to preserve its cultural legacy.